 Lynne Makin from Ashdale Secondary College reiterated the great need for careers guidance to be promoted and celebrated in local schools.
 “It’s important that we invest the time to support young people with advice and guidance which puts them on the right track to careers success at the earliest opportunity,” She said the initiative was about inspiring students to achieve their dreams and encouraging them to ask the right questions.

 The session kicked off with Co-Founder Jeremy Lu sharing his personal career journey, then asking students to imagine what jobs would exist in 2050.
-Here’s the graphic organizer they used – a simple list used to capture the different kind of jobs.
+Here’s the graphic organizer they used – a simple list used to capture the different kinds of jobs.
 From DNA based credit cards to Exo soldier to nuclear engineers, there certainly wasn’t a shortage of unique professions.

 What jobs do you think will exist in 2050?

 Students were then asked to consider and discuss the different ideas and to dot vote on the one that they thought was the job that would be the most creative and worth exploring further.
 As you can see, Food Printer topped the list.
 Seem off the radar?
 Perhaps not.
 In fact, talented Dutch industrial Chloe Rutzerveld is already exploring this space creating artistic portions of healthy based finger foods.